 Your dog gets lost

-Not a day goes by without a story of a dog being stolen and a tracker is a great asset for a dog owner in this situation; some tracking devices even have an anti-theft alarm that pings when someone tries to remove the collar.
+Not a day goes by without a story of a dog being stolen and a tracker is a great asset for a dog owner in this situation; You can use the live tracking feature to see where your dog is and some tracking devices even have an anti-theft alarm that pings when someone tries to remove the collar.

-What to Look for in the Best Dog Tracking Collars
+What to Look for in Good GPS Trackers for Dogs

 Not all dog GPS trackers are created equal, so it’s essential to see what features a good dog tracker has before parting with your hard-earned cash; below are some things that could impact your decision.